 Is there in the whole United States any law egulating the construction of railroads, so as to render them safe as modes of transit?
 Or, do not their charters give the companies free license to build just such roads as best suit their interest.
-On the New York and Erie road three accidents have occurred, caused by will surely pretend to say that the improve- broken rails; is there not a disproportion bements are worth fifty per cent., and yet unless tween the strength of those rails and the they are seventy-five per cent. they cannot be weight they have to sustain?
-I am so informed at least.
+On the New York and Erie road three accidents have occurred, caused by will surely pretend to say that the improve- broken rails; is there not a disproportion bements are worth fifty per cent., and yet unless | tween the strength of those rails and the formed at least.

-In conclusion I would ask-Would it not be well for the state to appoint a Commission of able Engineers (above corruption) to examine into the condition of the railroads now in operation, particularly the bridges, which annihilators, &c., have used the same argu- are mostly of wood and notoriously unsafe in many cases, and report thereon to the Legislature, whose right it is to provide for the public safety.
-M.
+In conclusion I would ask-Would it not be well for the state to appoint a Commission of able Engineers (above corruption) to examine into the condition of the railroads now in operation, particularly the bridges, which many cases, and report thereon to the Legislature, whose right it is to provide for the public safety.